mqq-marek/ProjectEuler-254/README.md

 which is based on finding incrementally such n that sf(n) = i for i > 70 will not work.

-In next part we will look more detailed how functions f(n)/sf(n) works and how to find other method for compute g(i) for bigger i.

 Python code is in file euler_day_01.py.
 Tests are in test_euler_day_01.py.

 ## Day 2
 We will look more detailed on the way how different n gives the same f(n).

-Our goal is to find cheap methods of finding g(i).

-At the moment for finding g(i) where i>60 we need scan numbers in increasing order which has more than 32 digits so this approach will not work for longer i.

-As you noticed yesterday interesting numbers has digits ordered from smallest to highest.
+Yesterday we noticed the prospect n numbers has digits ordered from smallest to highest.
 We also notice yesterday some reduction property:
-- if n has two 11 digits it can be replaced by 2 which is lower number as it's length is shorter by one digit.
+- if n has two 11 digits it can be replaced by 2 which is makes smaller number because its length is shorter by one digit.

 So we know that numbers which are result of g(i) have maximum one digit 1.